culxe/personreid-swintransformer/README.md

 |   C  |   ✔    |    ✘     |    ✘    |
 |   D  |   ✔    |    ✔     |    ✘    |

-*AutoAugment is applied to each loss variation.*
+*AutoAugment is applied to each loss variation.* We implement the [AutoAugment from this github](https://github.com/DeepVoltaire/AutoAugment)

 ## Results